 Personal qualities are the attributes, values and characteristics that define an individual.
 These qualities can be developed in early childhood but continue to evolve throughout life.

 Below we’ve included a list of more than 100 qualities of a good person, all with their definitions to provide more context to why it makes it a good quality to have.

 What Are Good Qualities in A Person?

 Good qualities in a person can include honesty, integrity, trustworthiness, dependability, kindness and generosity.

 Different people will have different opinions about which traits are most important though.
 Some might value loyalty above all else, while others may prioritize honesty or kindness.

-Taking the time to think about which character traits you admire, and adopting those qualities for yourself, can help make you a better friend, family member or co-worker.
+Taking the time to think about which character traits you most admire, and adopting those qualities for yourself, can help make you a better friend, family member or co-worker.